ffmaer/i-nyu-cs/README.md

 Introduction to Java Programming: Fundamentals First (Sixth Edition), by Y Daniel Liang

-(Optional) Java How to Program (Sixth Edition), ny Deitel and Deitel
+(Optional) Java How to Program (Sixth Edition), by Deitel and Deitel

 ### Computational Thought V50.
 385